Differential Geometry of Contextuality: Applications

-Let's restrict the theory to a measurement scenario with a fixed state that is omitted.
+The contextual fraction \cite{Abramsky_2017,barbosa2019continuousvariable} was introduced in the Sheaf approach \cite{Abramsky_2011}.
+Usually, it is applied in response to the limitations of this approach, only exploring the contextuality of effects, known as measurement contextuality, and imposing outcome-determinism.
+To achieve this, we fix a state and do not apply any transformation.
 An ontic representation will have this form

 with $\mu$ a measure on the set of ontic variables $\Lambda$.
-Let's also suppose that the theory satisfies the conditions for applying contextual fraction \cite{Abramsky_2017,barbosa2019continuousvariable}\footnote{The outcome-determinism holds.} and, by simplicity, a finite number of outcomes for each measurement.
+Due to the condition of outcome-determinism, the valuation function $\xi$ will assume only the values $0$ or $1$, and, for simplicity, we assume the finiteness of the sets.